This internship is in-person.

 The Youth Farm Project farm is located at 24 Nelson Rd., Ithaca, NY, 14850.
-We are beginning our 12th growing season in the Spring of 2021.
+We are beginning our 13th growing season in the Spring of 2022.
 We are a not-for-profit farm-based social justice education program, serving Tompkins County youth and families.
-Our programs have simplified over the past year due to Covid, and for this coming season we will focus on supporting teens through our Social Justice Immersion and Teen Summer Program, and marginalized families through the Quarter Acre for the People project.
+Our programs have simplified over the past years due to Covid, and for this coming season we will focus on supporting teens through our Social Justice Immersion and Teen Summer Program,increasing community aspects of our farm through deepening relationships.

 Our mission is to empower youth from diverse social and economic backgrounds as integral participants in building equitable local food communities.
 YFP is dedicated to healing our food system through an anti-racist organizing lens by bringing together youth from diverse backgrounds to explore environmental and social injustice within the food system.